iivmok/FinnishBarcodeAndBankAccount/README.md

 FinnishBarcodeAndBankAccount
 ============================

+A set of APIs for:
+ - IBAN validation (checksum + regex)
+ - Finnish BBAN validation and conversion to IBAN (also extraction of bank info)
-IBAN, finnish BBAN, finnish invoice ref number verification and invoice barcode parsing
+ - Finnish invoice ref number verification
+ - Finnish national invoice barcode parsing